carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

-An import with a package name `IDENTIFIER` declares a package entity named after the imported package, and makes API entities from the imported library available through it.
+An import with a package name `IDENTIFIER` declares a package entity named after the imported package, and makes API entities from the imported library available through it. `Main` cannot be imported from other packages; in other words, only `import library NAME_PATH` syntax can be used to import from `Main`.
+Imports of `Main//default` are invalid.

 The full name path is a concatenation of the names of the package entity, any namespace entities applied, and the final entity addressed.
 Child namespaces or entities may be [aliased](/docs/design/aliases.md) if desired.

 For example, given a library: